 This is her now - click here!
 Karen is the #1 Jazz Artist in Korea on Reverbnation!

 Karen's passion for singing, and struggle with her own voice, have led her to over a dozen voice instructors--including Roberta Davis (Berklee School of Music) and Dr. Oren Brown (Juilliard), researching various methods--including Seth Riggs' Speech Level Singing and Dr. Morton Cooper's ("The Voice Doctor") and voiceover training with Don Cosgrove (The Talent Center), various holistic health workers, and over 20 years of voice coaching.
 Most recently, she just earned New Science of Singing voice instructor certification!

-Because of all this research and experience, Karen have been recognized as a voice expert by eHow.com, EzineArticles.com, VocalDisorders.org (formerly VoiceMatters.net), TRCB.com, TheModernVocalistWorld.com, StarTribune.com, and Asian American Press and, most recently, Russell Howard ("Russell Howard and Mum: Globetrotters" air date tba 2019).
+Because of all this research and experience, Karen has been recognized as a voice expert by eHow.com, EzineArticles.com, VocalDisorders.org (formerly VoiceMatters.net), TRCB.com, TheModernVocalistWorld.com, StarTribune.com, Asian American Press and, most recently, Russell Howard ("Russell Howard and Mum: Globetrotters" air date tba 2019).
 Additionally, she is an international member of the Voice and Speech Trainers Association.

 Karen loves to share what she's learned, and has inspired over 600 students to improve their voices!
 Karen has helped absolute beginners to untrained pro singers, speakers and actors, from students age 8 to 80 since 1997.
 She started singing professionally in 1993, and has explored all kinds of voice solutions since 1989.

 Born in Seoul, Korea, Karen grew up with her hard-working immigrant family (Mom was a registered nurse and Dad was an acupuncturist) in California, Texas, and Minnesota.
 She then got her Jazz Studies degree in Vocal Performance at Cornell College in Iowa, and also lived in Nashville, Tennessee.
 She now enjoys living back in Seoul, South Korea, and has been fortunate to travel and perform in the US, South Korea, Europe, Southeast Asia, Central America, and Brazil.